Scientific Research Red Light Therapy

 https://www.nature.com/articles/s42003-023-05630-3

-• Strength/limitation: Strong mechanistic evidence; translation to humans needed.
+• Strengths/Limitations: Strong mechanistic evidence; clinical translation needs confirmation.

 1. Cassano P., et al. Transcranial photobiomodulation for major depressive disorder — pilot RCT (2018)